-Leaking taps may seem like a minor inconvenience, but their impact is far from trivial.
+Leaking taps may seem minor, but their impact is far from trivial.
 Beyond the annoyance of the constant drip, tap leaks can lead to significant financial burdens, potential damage to your plumbing system, and even pose health risks.

 Understanding The Hidden Costs Of Leaking Taps